-/ ii Required limit value: Should not be present in products.
-CAS RN: Hexabromocyclododecane (HBCD, HBCDD): 25637-99-4, 3194- 55-6, 134237-50-6,134237-51-7 and 134237-52-8 Properties: Persistent, bioaccumulative and toxic.
+Required limit value: Should not be present in products.
+CAS RN: Hexabromocyclododecane (HBCD, HBCDD): 25637-99-4, 3194-55-6, 134237-50-6,134237-51-7 and 134237-52-8 Properties: Persistent, bioaccumulative and toxic.
 Halogenated organic additives in polymers may leach out and have a negative impact on health and environment.
 Halogen containing polymers may form highly corrosive substances and an undefined range of halogenated substances that may be PBT or CMR when incinerated.
-Use: Flame retardant treatment of products, (i.e upholstery and inte- rior textiles), where fire protection is required by regulation or requested by customer.
+Use: Flame retardant treatment of products, (i.e upholstery and interior textiles), where fire protection is required by regulation or requested by customer.
 Also used in packaging flakes made of polystyrene (PS).
 Comments: Alternative flame retardants are available but must be evaluated.
 Halogen-free alternatives include phosphorus- and nitrogen-based flame retardants.
 Non-chemical barrier technologies such as blends of natural and synthetic fibres used in furniture and mattresses and high performance synthetic materials used in firefighter uniforms and other protective clothing can be options.
 Legal background: Legal limit: Shall not occur.
-Hexabromocyclododecane is listed as POP in the Stockholm Convention on Persistent Organic Pollutants (POPs) and is ban- ned in EU by Regulation (EU) No 2019/1021.
+Hexabromocyclododecane is listed as POP in the Stockholm Convention on Persistent Organic Pollutants (POPs) and is banned in EU by Regulation (EU) No 2019/1021.
 Residues below 100 ppm by weight are allowed in articles, as this amount may be present as an impurity.
-Hexabromocyclododecane (HBCDD) and all major isomers are listed in both annex XIV and in the Candidate List of Substances of Very High Concern for authorization of Regulation (EC) No 1907/2006 (REACH).
+Hexabromocyclododecane (HBCDD) and all major isomers are listed in both annex XIV and on the Candidate list (REACH).
+In France: The substances on the Candidate List are included in the AGEC legislation (LOI n° 2020-105).
 Test method: EN ISO 17881-1 (textiles).

-Test equipment: GC-MS, LC-MS, GC-ECD LOQ: 20 mg/kg
+Test equipment: GC-MS, LC-MS, GC-ECD